Short Description

 Indicator components

-Figure G3a: Percentage of the total population in England living in close proximity of greenspace, as of October 2021
+Figure G3a: Percentage of the total population in England living in close proximity of greenspace, 2020 to 2024

-Table G3a: Percentage of the total population in England living in close proximity of greenspace, as of October 2021
+Table G3a: Percentage of the total population in England living in close proximity of greenspace, 2020 to 2024

 Trend description for G3a

-When considered together, these 3 most local Accessible Greenspace Standards criteria (as set out above) allow us to form a composite picture of accessible greenspace close to home.
-Initial findings suggest that, as of October 2021, almost 2 in 3 people (62.2%) have access to greenspace as defined by one or more of the doorstep greenspace, local natural greenspace and neighbourhood natural greenspace standards included within this indicator, and hence within a maximum 1 km radius of home.
+When considered together at any year in the data, these 3 most local Accessible Greenspace Standards criteria (as set out above) allow us to form a composite picture of accessible greenspace close to home.
+Findings suggest that almost 2 in 3 people (62.8% in 2024) have access to greenspace as defined by one or more of the Doorstep Greenspace, Local Natural Greenspace and Neighbourhood Natural Greenspace Standards included within this indicator, and hence within a maximum 1 km radius of home.

 Assessment of change